facebookresearch/habitat-lab/examples/hitl/rearrange/README.md

 # Rearrange HITL application

 The user-controlled human and policy-controlled robot must accomplish a collaborative rearrangement task in HSSD scenes.
 See on-screen help for keyboard/mouse controls.
+If you complete an episode or exit the app, the app will save session-data files like "my_session.0.json.gz" and "my_session.gfx_replay.json.gz".
+See `hitl_rearrange.yaml habitat_hitl.data_collection` for details.

-This is similar to the human-in-the-loop tool used in the [Habitat 3.0 paper](https://arxiv.org/abs/2310.13724) to evaluate policies against real human collaborators.
+This app is similar to the human-in-the-loop tool used in the [Habitat 3.0 paper](https://arxiv.org/abs/2310.13724) to evaluate policies against real human collaborators.

 ## Installing and using HITL apps
 See [siro_sandbox/README.md](../../siro_sandbox/README.md).